GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/3_features.typ

 Ultimately, the simulator can model dynamic interaction scenarios leveraging a static #acr("RIR") simulation library.
 Thanks to our bootstrapping technique for reverberation, one may employ short simulation steps between which all objects in the room can be moved freely.
-#acr("RL") environments represent discrete-time phenomenons with #acrpl("MDP") and figure as possible use cases for this framework.
+#acr("RL") environments represent discrete-time phenomena with #acrpl("MDP") and figure as possible use cases for this framework.